 - discharging permit requirements and conditions

 - creating and maintaining positive relationships with internal stakeholders, agency personnel, and other key external stakeholders and interest groups.

 To succeed in the role, you:

-- have, as a minimum, a bachelor’s degree within a relevant field, e.g., marine affairs, admiralty law, or other maritime disciplines
+- hold, as a minimum, a bachelor’s degree within a relevant field, e.g. permitting, environmental policy, marine biology, marine affairs, or other related disciplines

-- have in-depth knowledge of U.S. maritime regulations and policies, as well as relationships with decision-makers, policymakers, and state and federal authorities
+- possess in-depth knowledge of US regulations and policies, as well as having a solid understanding of the concerns of key decision-makers, policymakers, and state or federal authorities

 Join a world leader in green energy